 After it has settled in, what’s important is to ensure that the root ball is never soggy.
 Diseases that kill this tree are all rot-related diseases: verticillium wilt, sooty mold, “peacock spot”… except for that newcomer in Europe, Xylella fastidiosa.

-To avoid these illnesses, it bears repeating that the olive tree is a drought-lover; applying bordeaux mix can help treat or avoid such sickness.
-Cover the foot of the tree with a natural, plant-based mulch and space your water, not more than once a week in summer and just a little bit in water (never when it freezes).
+To avoid these illnesses, it bears repeating that the olive tree is a drought-lover.
+It loves dry soil!
+Apply bordeaux mix to treat and avoid water-related disease.
+Cover the foot of the tree with natural, plant-based mulch and space your watering, not more than once a week in summer and just a little bit in water (never when it freezes).
 Note that this tree is one of the rare plants that will love tap water!
 Indeed, grows naturally in chalky soil, so mineral-laden tap water will give it a taste of home.

 In the cold season, bring your olive tree indoors.
 Give it a space in the garage or house that has lots of natural light.
 Alternatively, if planted in the ground, wrap it up with winterizing fleece.
 Open it up from time to time to check on how much moisture is building up, so you can ventilate it with dry air instead.